olly-evans/terminal-pathfinding/README.md

 ## Notes Having Implemented A*.

+- broken again but minimal.

+PRIO 1 --- BUBBLEUP take into account g when f score is equal.

 - How to store/find selected algorithm in welcome menu.
 - Maze algorithms.
 - Random barriers.